Artistic depictions of the Bangladesh Liberation War

-There has been numerous works of art that depicted the Bangladesh Liberation War during and since the War both at Bangladesh and abroad.
-The concert for Bangladesh organized by members of the Beatles was a major happening in 1971 for protest music.
+There have been numerous works of art created as a result of the Bangladesh Liberation War.
+In 1971, a concert was organized by members of the British rock band, The Beatles, in support of Bangladesh.
 The songs recorded for and broadcast on Swadhin Bangla Betar Kendra are still considered to be the best of Bangladeshi protest songs.

-The four documentaries made during the War – Zahir Raihan's Stop Genocide and A State Is Born, Babul Chowdhry's Innocent Millions, Alamgir Kabir's Liberation Fighters – are described as the first films made in Bangladesh, as earlier films were all made in Pakistan or India, larger entities that Bangladesh belonged to.
-Muktir Gaan (Song of Freedom), based on footage shot by Leer Levin during the war, by Tareque and Kathrine Masud is critically the most acclaimed Bangladeshi documentary.
+Four documentaries were made in Bangladesh during the War - Zahir Raihan's Stop Genocide and A State Is Born, Babul Chowdhry's Innocent Millions, and Alamgir Kabir's Liberation Fighters.
+These four films are considered to be the first films made in Bangladesh, since earlier films were produced in Pakistan or India.
+Muktir Gaan (Song of Freedom), by Tareque and Kathrine Masud, is based on footage shot by Leer Levin during the war and is the most critically acclaimed Bangladeshi documentary.
 The directors followed the film with two sequels – Story of Freedom and Narir Katha.
 Their feature film on the same subject, Matir Moyna, won the FIPRESCII award at Cannes Film Festival.

-There have been numerous poems and novels written on the Liberation war, including Shamsur Rahman's famous poems written during the War.
-Arguably it is the most often used subject for Bangladeshi literature since 1971.
-The monuments made to commemorate the War are the highest esteemed monuments in Bangladesh.
+One of the more well-known authors to write about the Liberation War is Shamsur Rahman.
+Arguably, the Bangladesh Liberation War is one of the most referenced subjects for Bangladeshi literature since 1971.
+Monuments made to commemorate the War are some of the highest esteemed monuments in Bangladesh.
+One such memorial is Bangladesh's national monument, Jatiyo Smriti Soudho, located in Savar, Dhaka.